catjsteam/catjs/README.md

 ## Quick Start

-### First, install CAT command line
+### First, install CatJS command line
-In order to get started, you'll want to install CAT's CLI (command line interface) globally. `catcli` command will be set into your system path.
+In order to get started, you'll want to install CatJS's CLI (command line interface) globally. `catcli` command will be set into your system path.

     npm install -g catjs